 Individual Counselling

-Choosing a therapist can be confusing; there are so many different approaches and terms used.
-The most important thing is to choose someone you feel you can trust and talk to about your experiences.
+Choosing a therapist can feel confusing, with so many different approaches and terms.
+What matters most is finding someone you feel able to trust and talk to openly.

 Why seek counselling?

-Whatever your reason for seeking counselling, it can help you to understand yourself better, and to feel better equipped and confident to make the changes that are important to you.
+Whatever brings you here, counselling can help you better understand yourself and feel more able to make the changes that matter to you.

 Working with me feels…